 All of our course topics are dreamed up and suggested by you, and our teachers are a group of awesome people from around Brooklyn and the whole city.
 Anyone can teach--you just need a passion for the topic and a desire to share it with others.
 We do all the planning, taking care of sign ups, marketing, and materials, so you can focus on the important stuff (teaching, duh).

-Classes are generally one or two weeks long, and we keep them as inexpensive as possible (something like $30 for a couple class sessions), because you shouldn't have to spend a paycheck to learn something new.
+Classes are generally one or two weeks long, and we keep them as inexpensive as possible while still covering the overhead that comes with having a physical space.

 If you can make it, read it or think it, we're probably open to it.
 It can be crafty, foody, academic-y, whatever you'd like.
-And though we think kids are cool, all our classes are aimed at adults.
+All our classes are aimed at adults.

 You can find us on Underhill Ave. in Prospect Heights (map below) and we couldn't be more excited.
 The closest trains are the 2/3 to Grand Army Plaza or the B/Q to 7th Avenue.

 The easy answer is that every class is totally different (it's also true)!
 Some of our teachers are pros at what they do, some are hobbyists, and some are curious people like yourselves who teach in order to explore a topic further in depth.